-With this said, our greatest challenge to our obedience to God is Self-Will.
+In light of this, one our greatest challenges to our obedience to God and our ability to forgive is Self-Will.
 Our Father created us with Self-Will, the freedom to have self-determination.
 Therefore, we have to make a decision at every sunrise; that is, to either be self-centered or to act justly, to love mercy, and to walk humbly with our God (Micah 6:8).
 Because we have the responsibility for self-determination, which path will we choose?

 Now let is review the challenges we face when forgiving others.
 Let us begin by turning again to the Anglican Book of Common Prayer: “How does sin have power over us?
 Sin has power over us because we lose our liberty when our relationship with God is distorted.”

 The biggest stumbling block to forgiving our neighbor is our basic human nature and our emotions.
 When our nature and emotions get involved one of the first things that often gets ignored is the path of God, especially when it involves our emotions.
 It is human nature to seek revenge or the strongest form of justice when we have been wronged or extremely harmed; but this distorts our relationship with God.

 Through Moses God has spoken about human relationships and how we are to deal with matters concerning our neighbors, this is especially true in the book of Leviticus: “Do not do anything that endangers the life of your neighbor.
 Within your heart do not hate your brother.
 Rebuke your neighbor frankly so you will not share in his guilt.
 Do not seek revenge or bear a grudge against one of your people, but instead love your neighbor as yourself (18:1).”
 This can be very challenging to our sense of right and wrong and our position of what is justice.